scottx611x/CSCI-S-40/Lecture/Lectures.md

     - TCP/UDP Pseudo-header:
       - Brings in information from IP header: (source/destination address, Protocol, UDP length)
       - Specifically designed so that layer 4 software can tell if a UDP Datagram has been misdelivered
-      - Theres no other mechanism in UDP to detect misdelivery (TCP has the three way handshake as well)
+      - There’s no other mechanism in UDP to detect misdelivery (TCP has the three-way handshake as well)
-      - Calculating the entirety of the UDP Datagram plus the above mentioned fields
+      - Calculating the entirety of the UDP Datagram plus the above-mentioned fields
       - Is a very basic checksum

     - TCP: 3-Way Handshake
-      - Agree on inital sequence numbers and window sizes
+      - Agree on initial sequence numbers and window sizes
-      - Confirms that the sender and reciever are "real"
+      - Confirms that the sender and receiver are "real"
       - SYN -> SYN/ACK -> ACK

     - Send data with TCP segments after connection is established:
       - Size constrained by the MTU
-      - Keep getting ACKS back from reciever
+      - Keep getting ACKS back from receiver
       - Can be received out of order
       - Selective repeat, won't resend entire payload